StudioEtrange/ConfigTree/docs/getting_started.rst

 Installation
 ------------

-There is nothing unusual, just use Pip:
+There is nothing unusual, just use Pip_:

 ..  code-block:: bash